-You acknowledge that this Agreement, as amended (which includes your Account Opening Disclosure, Arbitration Agreement, card carrier and credit card application) constitutes the entire agreement between you and us with respect to the Account and the Card, and supersedes and may not be contradicted by evidence of any prior or contemporaneous written or oral communication or understanding between you and us concerning the Account or the Card.
+You acknowledge that this Agreement, as amended (which includes your Rates and Fees Table, Arbitration Agreement, Rewards Program Terms and credit card application) constitutes the entire agreement between you and us with respect to the Account and the Card, and supersedes and may not be contradicted by evidence of any prior or contemporaneous written or oral communication or understanding between you and us concerning the Account or the Card.

 Our failure to exercise any of our rights under this Agreement, or our waiver of our rights on any one occasion, shall not constitute a waiver of such rights on any other occasion.
 We will not lose our rights under this Agreement because we delay in enforcing any of them.

 We may at any time and without notifying you, sell, transfer or otherwise assign your Account or any Account balances to any party at any time.
 You may not assign or transfer your Account or any of your rights and obligations under this Agreement.
 Any such assignment or transfer by you will be void.

 We may change the terms of this Agreement at any time, including any additions or deletions to the terms in this Agreement.
 These changes may apply to existing and future balances on your Account as of the effective date of the change to the extent permitted under applicable law.
 We will give you advance written notice of any change and a right to reject the change if required by law.
 We may require you to close your Account or take other actions if you reject the changes.
 Any change to any term of this Agreement will not excuse your obligation to pay all amounts owed under this Agreement.